fbpx

 Dyspraxia is a neurological condition that interferes with an individual’s physical coordination, making tasks such as writing, typing, or tying shoelaces significant challenges.
 This condition can greatly affect a child’s fine motor skills and speech, often leading to academic struggles and a hit to their self-esteem.

+The Oxford Specialist Tutors approach combines an understanding of thinking differences with an understanding of how neurodevelopmental differences affect learning and cognition.
+We have found that traditional teaching methods may not be effective for students with dyspraxia.
 So our mission is to support neurodevelopment and cultivate study skills and techniques that work for our students, making the learning process more attainable, enjoyable, and ultimately, rewarding.

 Grasping Dyspraxia in Context

-A crucial element of our training and learning support strategy involves frequent dialogues with both parents and individuals living with dyspraxia.
+A crucial element of our learning support strategy involves frequent dialogues with both parents and individuals living with dyspraxia.
 These interactions enable us to identify and comprehend the real-world challenges posed by this condition, providing invaluable insights that only firsthand experience can offer.

 From these exchanges, we’ve observed certain common patterns and challenges that most individuals with dyspraxia face.
 These challenges, coupled with our extensive research and professional expertise, help us to shape an effective approach towards managing dyspraxia – our Neurodevelopmental Program.